 Step 3.
 After that, the TakeOwnershipPro application will open up.

 Step 4.
 Next, click the “Take Ownership” button, and the program will begin to take ownership of all files and subfolders in Windows.old folder.
-So, the program may take one to two minutes depending on the number of files/folders and the speed of your computer,
+The program may take one to two minutes depending on the number of files/folders and the speed of your computer,

 After performing the above steps, ownership is granted to your current user account, and then you can delete Windows.old folder without any permission issue.